DanielReddJones/whoisthisjoker.com/content/about.md

 At the moment I am working on an ebook reader called Bibliofile, but once that is done I have some other projects in mind that I want to do.

 I do not use much social media outside of Discord, LinkedIn, and HackerNews, but if you want to reach me for any reason,  you can contact me at daniel@whoisthisjoker.com.
-Please encrypt the email using my public PGP key on my [signature page](/signature.txt).
-I will not answer any unencrypted emails, as this is the best way to ensure that you are not a spammer.
-Also, please give me your public PGP so that I can message you back with encryption.

-If you do not know how to do this, follow these instructions: https://www.youtube.com/watch?v=lAblt1Qt_ng

-If you want to know about my political/entertainment views or get a better sense of my personality, here is my geek code:

-GCS/IT d+ s++: a- C++ UBL*$ P++$ L+++ E- W++ N++ !o w+ !O M- !V PS+ PE+ Y+ PGP t+ 5++ X+++ R+ tv+ b+++ DI-- D++ G e++ h+

-The only encoder that I could find is for v 3.1, and I never got around to encoding it by hand.
-If you want to understand what this means, just plop it into [this decoder](https://www.joereiss.net/geek/ungeek.html) or encode your own [here](https://www.joereiss.net/geek/geek.html).

-This blog is ran with Hugo and GitHub pages.
-The theme is [hugo.386](https://themes.gohugo.io/themes/hugo.386/), written by JM Fergeau.